 The landscape around the town includes mixed farming, sheep, cattle, dairying as well as plantation forestry.
 Casterton is a service centre for retail trade, farming and forestry services, health, education, Government and community services that support the nearly 1,800 residents within the township but totalling 4,000 when considering the surrounding districts reliance on Casterton as their service base.

-Casterton provides residents and visitors alike excellent opportunities through the hospital offering 24 hour accident & emergency, acute & aged care services supported by 6 local GP’s.
-Two major banks operate with branches located in the CBD precinct together with excellent opportunities for shopping, dining and accommodation.
+Casterton provides residents and visitors alike excellent opportunities through the hospital offering 24 hour accident & emergency, acute & aged care services supported by 4 local GP’s.
+The CBD precinct offers excellent opportunities for shopping, dining and accommodation.

 Visitors often comment on our welcoming, friendly attitude and relaxed lifestyle.
 So come and visit us and meander along the Kelpie Walking Trail and view the five unique kelpie sculptures, historic parts of Casterton, the parklands, the river and keep an eye out the Red Tailed Black Cockatoo.